 I’m sorry to say that I have tons of experience with quitting Diet Coke.
 That stuff is addictive: I have a long history of giving it up, only to relapse a few months later.

-I am not going to grab your Diet Coke can out of your hand and scold that you absolutely-right-now-must-give-up-diet-soda-for-your-own-good.
+I am not going to grab the soda can out of your hand and scold that you absolutely-right-now-must-give-up-diet-soda-for-your-own-good.
 But I’ve got good reasons for giving it up myself.

 1 killer reason to quit, and 2 more pretty good ones.